 CHARACTERISTICS

-Type of consultancy: individual consultants, international.
+Type of consultancy: consultant firm, international.

 Qualifications:

 a) The team leader must be an expert with at least a master degree in a relevant discipline, with no less than 15 years of experience in the area of economics, trade and/or taxation, and some experience in trade tax reforms, and excise taxes in different countries around the world.
 S/he must be fluent in English.